Greg Gaines (defensive lineman)

-Greg Gaines (born May 6, 1996) is an American football nose tackle who is a free agent.
-He played college football at Washington.
+Greg Gaines (born May 6, 1996) is an American professional football nose tackle for the Tampa Bay Buccaneers of the National Football League (NFL).
+He previously played in the NFL for the Los Angeles Rams, for whom he won Super Bowl LVI.
+He played college football for the Washington Huskies.

-Early years
+Early life

 Gaines attended La Habra High School in La Habra, California.
 Gaines originally committed to attend Boise State, but followed head coach Chris Petersen from Boise State to Washington when he became head coach.

 College career

 Gaines played at Washington from 2015 to 2018, with 2014 serving as a red-shirt season.
-He earned honorable mention All-Pac-12 in 2016 as a defensive lineman, second-team All-Pac-12 in 2017, and first-team All-Pac-12 in 2018.
+He earned honorable mention All-Pac-12 Conference in 2016 as a defensive lineman, second-team All-Pac-12 in 2017, and first-team All-Pac-12 in 2018.

-In 2018 he won the Morris Trophy, given annually to the best defensive lineman in the Pac-12 Conference as voted on by opposing players.
+In 2018 he won the Morris Trophy, given annually to the best defensive lineman in the Pac-12 as voted on by opposing players.

 Professional career

+Los Angeles Rams

-Gaines was selected by the Los Angeles Rams in the fourth round (134th overall) of the 2019 NFL Draft.
-Gaines won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23-20.
-Gaines recorded 3 tackles in the game.
+Gaines was selected by the Los Angeles Rams in the fourth round (134th overall) of the 2019 NFL draft.
+Gaines won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23–20.
+Gaines recorded three tackles in the game.

+Tampa Bay Buccaneers

+On March 23, 2023, Gaines signed a one-year, $3.5 million contract with the Tampa Bay Buccaneers.
+He played in all 17 games, recording 24 tackles and one sack in a rotational role.

+On March 12, 2024, Gaines signed a one-year contract extension with the Buccaneers.
+He played in 15 games with three starts, recording 17 tackles and one sack.

+On March 13, 2025, Gaines re-signed with the Buccaneers on a one-year, $3.5 million contract.